GiGurra/apio/README.md

 * Define your API with declarative Go code & types
 * Get direct access to type safe client and server APIs in go.
+* Validate your API definition at application startup.
 * Generate an OpenAPI/swagger spec from the API definition.
 * Do this with zero go code generation